ARTLab-GT/hexed/doc/contributing.md

 # Contributing

 When contributing to CartDG, please adhere to these guidelines.
-Some are standard (but important) practice in software development, while others reflect the personal preferences of the maintainer (currently Micaiah) and are included for the sake of standardization.
+Some are standard (but important) practice in software development, while others are meant to standardize what is otherwise a matter of personal preference.

 ## General procedures
 Please to **not** commit or push to `master`.
 The standard workflow should be the following: